 Making the Herbal Tea

-Making herbal tea is no science fiction, you just have to know a little bit about the flavour of a specific herb and you’re good to go.
+Making herbal tea is no science fiction, you just have to know a little bit about the flavor of a specific herb and you’re good to go.

 For one cup of nettle and mint herbal tea use: